scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

        - Check that the MAC<sub>i</sub> in the current hop field matches the just-calculated MAC<sup>Verify</sup><sub>i</sub>.
 If yes, it is fine.
 Otherwise, drop the packet, and reply with a "parameter problem" type of SCMP message.
        - Check whether the current hop field is the last hop field in the path segment.
 For this, look at the value of the current `SegLen` and other metadata in the path meta header.
 If yes, increment both `CurrInf` and `CurrHF` in the path meta header.
 Proceed with step 4.

-     - **Use case 2** <br> The path segment includes a **peering hop field** (`C` = "0" and `P` = "1"), but the current hop is **not** the peering hop, that is, the current hop field is **not** the *last* hop field of the segment, seen from the direction of travel - to check whether this is true, look at the value of the current `SegLen` and other metadata in the path meta header.
-In this case, the ingress border router must perform the steps previously described for the path segment without peering hop field, however *without* incrementing `CurrInf` and `CurrHF` in the path meta header.
+     - **Use case 2** <br> The path segment includes a **peering hop field** (`P` = "1"), but the current hop is **not** the peering hop, that is, the current hop field is **not** the *last* hop field of the segment, seen from the direction of travel - to check whether this is true, look at the value of the current `SegLen` and other metadata in the path meta header.
+In this case, the ingress border router must perform the steps previously described for the path segment without peering hop field.
+However, the border router *must not* increment `CurrInf` and `CurrHF` in the path meta header.
 Proceed with step 4.

-     - **Use case 3** <br> The path segment includes a **peering hop field** (`C` = "0" and `P` = "1"), and the current hop field *is* the peering hop field.
+     - **Use case 3** <br> The path segment includes a **peering hop field** (`P` = "1"), and the current hop field *is* the peering hop field.
 This would be the case if the current hop field is the *last* hop field of the segment, seen from the direction of travel - to find out whether this is true, check the value of the current `SegLen` and other metadata in the path meta header.
 In this case, the ingress border router must take the following step(s):

        - Compute MAC<sup>Peer</sup><sub>i</sub>.
 For this, use the formula in [](#peerlink), but replace `SegID XOR MAC_0[:2] ...
 XOR MAC_i [:2]` in the formula with the value of the accumulator Acc as set in the `Acc` field in the current info field (this is the value of the accumulator Acc as it comes with the packet).
        - Check that the MAC<sub>i</sub> in the current hop field matches the just-calculated MAC<sup>Peer</sup><sub>i</sub>.
 If yes, it is fine.
 Otherwise, drop the packet, and reply with a "parameter problem" type of SCMP message.